NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 See (#signaling) for more information on the dry-run DS record itself, and (#provisioning) on the parent-child communication for the dry-run DS record.

-Validating resolvers that don't support the DS Type Digest algorithm ignore it as per [@!RFC6840, see, section 5.2].
-Validating resolvers that support dry-run DNSSEC are signaled to treat the zone as a dry-run zone.
-Validating resolvers that support dry-run DNSSEC SHOULD support [@!RFC9567] in order to report possible errors back to the operators.

-Valid answers as a result of dry-run validation yield authentic data (AD) responses and clients that expect the AD flag can already benefit from the transition.

-Invalid answers yield the response that would have been answered when no dry-run DS would have been present in the parent instead of SERVFAIL.
-For zones that had only dry-run DS RRs in the parent, an invalid answer yields an insecure response.
-This is not proper data integrity but the delegation SHOULD NOT be considered DNSSEC signed at this point.
-For zones that had other non dry-run DS RRs in the parent, validation MUST restart by using those RRs instead.

 [@!RFC9567] is used for invalid answers and it can generate reports for errors in dry-run DNSSEC zones.
 This helps with monitoring potential DNS breakage when testing a DNSSEC